Spread the love

 celebrating-chinese-compo-pass

 If you are used to speaking in English, you might have some problems finding the right words to express yourself or make grammatical mistakes when you are translating what you thinking from English to Chinese.
+This can also affect your expression score.

 How to pass Chinese compo with better expression